Sales of new homes surge 4.8% in August

-NEW YORK - The market for newly constructed homes in the U.S. continued its upward climb in August, despite the ongoing pandemic and lingering worries about the future of the U.S. economy.
+NEW YORK - Demand for new homes continues to surge despite an ongoing pandemic and lingering anxiety about the U.S. economy.
+The pace of sales have now reached levels last seen before the Great Recession in 2006.

-The Commerce Department said sales new homes rose by a very strong 4.8% in August to a seasonally-adjusted annual rate of 1.01 million units.
-That's on top of the massive jump in new home sales that happened in July, climbing that month by 13.9%.
+Sales new homes in August rose by a very strong 4.8% to a seasonally-adjusted annual rate of 1.01 million units, the U.S. Department of Commerce reported Thursday.
+The jump followed a new home sales spike in July of 13.9%.

-The gains reported Thursday by the The Commerce Department follow steep declines in March and April when COVID-19 infections spread in the U.S. The pace picked back up in the summer, driving home prices in many places to record highs.
+The rapid spread of COVID-19 infections in the U.S. this spring quashed sales, but not demand.
+The pace picked back up in the summer, driving home prices in many places to record highs.

-Record low mortgage rates as well as pent up demand from earlier in the year appear to be driving sales far more strongly than most economists had anticipated.
+In addition to pent up demand, record low mortgage rates appear to be driving sales far more strongly than most economists had anticipated.

 New home sales are now up 43.2% from this point last year.